NovatecConsulting/bpm-meets-blockchain/README.md

 - [How to Setup a Local Solidity Development Environment With VSCode, Remix, and Truffle Suite](https://betterprogramming.pub/how-i-set-up-my-local-solidity-development-environment-with-vscode-remix-and-truffle-suite-addd20ef9c)

+## Environment Variables

+Navigate to the `docker` directory and rename `example.env` to `.env` and fill in both values.
+The `ACCOUNT_PASSWORD` field will correspond to the initial User's password generated on the blockchain when building the image.

 ## Useful commands and results

 ### Check generated User: